 We are happy to work with you on effective study strategies, test-taking skills, and curriculum planning that fits your learning style.
 Just contact us in the Office of Student Accessibility to schedule an appointment.
-You should also try the resources listed below.
+You should also try the resources listed below or check out the Academic Support and Resources page on the Academics page on the Lewis & Clark main webpage.

 These resources are free and available to ANY Lewis & Clark student: